Supply Chain Dashboard: 5 Examples + Template

 How to Pick the Right Dashboard (Without Getting Burned)

-Most teams pick dashboards like they pick gym memberships—looks great on day one, then no one touches it.
+Most teams pick dashboards the same way they pick gym memberships.
+They look great on day one, then no one touches them again.

-Here’s how you make sure that doesn’t happen to you.
+Here’s how to make sure that doesn’t happen to you.

 1. Start With the Goal, Not the Tool